Cheapest Ontario County Heating Oil Price History

 Adoption of solar home heating systems in Ontario

 The most eco-friendly heating option is solar.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Today, 16,434 homes in Ontario are heated with active solar arrays.
-This is a 45% gain from 2022, when 11,314 homes used active solar heating.
+As it stands today, 16,434 homes in Ontario are heated with active solar arrays.
+This is a 539% gain from 2014, when 2,573 homes used active solar heating.

 Ontario County Heating Oil Trends